bjd20/MusicAppClone/README.md

 # MusicAppClone
-It is an Android app develped in android studion using java to view and play musics from the storage.
+It is an Android app developed in android studio using JAVA to view and play musics from the storage.